Iankulani/Iankulani/README.md

 Hello!
 I’m Ian Carter Kulani, a passionate technologist, cybersecurity specialist, and advocate for democratic integrity.
 Born on October 2, 2000, in Mzimba Embangweni, Malawi—the "Warm Heart of Africa"—I’m currently pursuing a Master’s degree in Computer Science at East London University, where I explore the vast universe of technology and develop solutions to complex challenges.
-When I’m not coding or securing digital systems, you’ll find me cheering for my beloved Boston Celtics ☘ or engaging in political discourse as a supporter of the DPP.
+When I’m not coding or securing digital systems, you’ll find me cheering for my beloved Boston Celtics ☘ or engaging in political discourse as a supporter of the Democratic Progressive Party (DPP💙).

 <p> My journey is driven by curiosity, innovation, and a deep desire to make a meaningful impact.
 My Academic & Professional Path Mastering the Digital World at East London University,